 30. Are there any organisations that offer support with the costs, such as help to buy schemes?

 There are help to buy and shared ownership schemes aimed at first time buyers.

-If you finally decide to buy the property, be aware that most builders will have a time frame for you to exchange contracts.
+These questions to ask when buying a new build house should help you in your decision to purchase or not.
+If you do decide to buy the property, be aware that most builders will have a time frame for you to exchange contracts.
 With this in mind, they may suggest that you use their solicitor.
 Our advice would be to use your own solicitor to represent your interests.

 Thinking about buying your first home?
 These are the 10 best first-time home buyer tips.